CURL Fellowship Applications

 - The application includes the following requirements:

---A one-page essay indicating interest in social change issues as well as a summary of previous community experience and research skills (e.g., Web design, interviewing skills, statistical experience).
-This should be either a Word or .pdf upload.
+-A one-page essay indicating interest in social change issues as well as a summary of previous community experience and research skills (e.g., Web design, interviewing skills, statistical experience).

--A brief resume along with the names of two Loyola faculty members who can provide a reference as needed.
-This also will be either a Word or .pdf upload.
+-A brief resume along with the names of one Loyola faculty member or staff who can provide a reference as needed.

 For more information please contact: